 Colorectal cancer is Britain’s second biggest cause of cancer related death but only ranks fourth for cancer diagnosis.
 This means that a higher proportion of those who are diagnosed do not survive.
 We know this is largely due to late diagnosis and sometimes through a lack of awareness in the symptoms of bowel cancer- although these symptoms are not always apparent.
 Discussing your bowel habits can be a difficult subject, but you really shouldn’t feel embarrassed.

-This year we will meet our primary objectives of furthering awareness, research and training - as well as expanding our reach into the urban and rural areas across the region.
-Your support and will ensure we grow our charity and we will reduce the risk that bowel cancer has on the West Country community - helping to save peoples’ lives.
+Your support will ensure we grow our charity and we will reduce the risk that bowel cancer has on the West Country community - helping to save peoples’ lives.